Menu

 KS2

 The curriculum in KS2 further develops pupils' knowledge and understanding of how to keep themselves physically and mentally healthy.
 Pupils learn the effects of medicines, alcohol, smoking and drugs on the body with opportunities to discuss and debate these topics in detail.
-Contextual safeguarding is considered in the curriculum plans for KS2, e.g. pupils in Y6 learn about Female Genital Mutilation (FGM).
+Contextual safeguarding is considered in the curriculum plans for KS2, e.g. pupils in Y6 develop awareness of ways that gangs recruit young members.
 Relationships education includes learning about the wide-ranging family structures, which are reflective of our wider school community e.g. same sex parents and multi-generational households.
 Developing opportunities for pupils to discuss and debate a wide variety of issues within the RHE and PSHE curriculum, enables pupils to develop an understanding of a range of issues which are relevant to the community in which they live e.g. FGM, same sex relationships, religious and cultural differences.
 Within UKS2 pupils have the opportunity to engage in project based learning which focuses on supporting their transition from primary to secondary school e.g. TfL workshops (safe travel), gang awareness workshops (contextual safeguarding).

 Top